dharam-gfx/PicRanker/README.md

 1. **Add Images**: Click on the "Add Image" button or drag and drop images directly into the app.
 2. **Categorize**: Drag and drop images into the desired category area: Average, Good, Trash, Bad.
 3. **Drop Image**: To remove an image, drag it out of the category areas or use the provided delete option.
+4. **Toggle Light/Dark Mode**: Use the toggle switch to switch between light and dark mode.

 ## Contributing